• Home

 • Hidden Costs

-Community Harm (Click Images)
+Community Harm

 1. Noise Pollution Until Midnight Late-night games and lingering crowds disrupt rural peace across Vernon, Big Bend, and neighboring townships, with noise often lasting well past 11 PM.

 2. Lighting Intrusion from 85-ft Poles Towering light fixtures spill glare into surrounding homes due to uneven topography, disrupting sleep and altering the region’s rural nighttime viewshed.
+Disrupting wildlife, farm plants, and human sleep cycles.

 3. Policing Shortfalls Out-of-state teams bring large crowds, vandalism, and alcohol-related incidents that overstretch limited police resources across multiple jurisdictions.
+Over the next two decades the Village will need to expand all services significantly.

-1. Traffic Congestion on Hwy 164 Over 1,000 daily vehicles overwhelm narrow rural roads like Hwy 164 and Skyline Rd., blocking emergency routes, endangering children, and delaying Waukesha commuters traveling to Milwaukee industries.
+1. Traffic Congestion on Hwy 164 Over 1,000 daily vehicles addition can overwhelm narrow rural roads like Hwy 164 and Skyline Rd., blocking emergency routes, endangering children, and delaying Waukesha commuters traveling to Milwaukee industries.

 2. Regional Commuter Delays Hwy 164 is a vital corridor for Waukesha workers.
 Weekend event traffic causes long backups, with few alternate routes—raising potential road widening costs into the millions.